-S.A.L.T. is a student servant leadership team on campus that invites students to serve as leaders to live out the Gospel message through the Concern for the Poor and Social Justice.
+S.A.L.T. is a student service leadership team on campus that invites students to serve as leaders to live out the Gospel message through the Concern for the Poor and Social Justice.
 S.A.L.T. promotes social action and connect service and charity while building community and having fun through service and fellowship.
 S.A.L.T. students work to plan, promote, and execute service opportunities for Christian Brothers students, and helps plan the LSLO monthly donation drives listed above.
 The group also actively supports our international Lasallian sisters and brothers, particularly our twin school St. John Baptist de La Salle in Addis Ababa, Ethiopia.
+Students interested in being a part of S.A.L.T. are asked to complete an application at the start of the year, and work closely with the Assistant Director of Student Life for Service.